 Constantly hovering over your child’s shoulder isn’t the best feeling in the world.
-Your child won’t like it because he/she may feel like he/she’s being watched.
+Your child won’t like it because they may feel like they’re being watched.
 And you wouldn’t like it either because you wouldn’t want to be viewed as a surveillance cop – truth be told, who would?

 The solution to the problems of the digital age lies in the digital realm – It’s no Alexa, it’s no Siri, but it’s parental control apps.
 Countless parental control apps exist and all of them serve the same purpose – that is to help limit your little one’s screen time, and protect them from negative online influences.